 SO is an online animation workshop where animators can show me their animation shots, sequences or demo reels for feedback.
 Feedback is given via recorded video reviews (examples are on my YT channel) for a total of 16 submissions.

 You can submit whenever you want and when it is best for you.
 Most animators submit on a recurring and specific day once a week.
 But you can submit twice a week, once every two weeks, or whenever you're done with your updates to your work, and you can take breaks if needed as well.
 The schedule is flexible and tailored to your needs.

-The workshops are open all year, so you can sign up whenever it works for you for a 16 week session.
+The workshops are open all year, so you can sign up whenever it works for you.

 How much does it cost?

-$500 per animator, paid in full prior to workshop start, for 16 weeks.
+$500 per animator, paid in full prior to workshop start via Paypal.